 Doodly is a clear winner here.
 Videoscribe has 9 board styles but they all look pretty much the same with different textures (instead of board styles.)

-Also, I couldn’t find an option to create glassboard video with Videoscribe which is readily possible with Doodly.
+Also, I couldn’t find an option to create a glassboard video with Videoscribe which is readily possible with Doodly.

 In terms of hand styles, Doodly has approximately 15 real hand styles and 13 cartoon styles.

 Doodly has 13 different humans each of which has different hand styles.
 But, there are no cartoon hand styles on offer.

 Doodly also gets an edge over Videoscribe with a custom path draw feature.
 While Videoscribe supports image import, it doesn’t let you add custom draw paths.